Dominik48N/party-system/CONTRIBUTING.md

 Please follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for all code contributions.
 This will help maintain consistency across the project.

 ## Annotations
-Please always use `org.jetbrains.annotations.NotNull` and `java.util.Optional<T>` for instance-specific methods and variables.
+Please always use `org.jetbrains.annotations.NotNull` and `java.util.Optional<T>`.
 If Optional is not an option, please use `org.jetbrains.annotations.Nullable`.

 ## Naming Conventions
 Please follow the following naming conventions: